GithubUser668/Cybersecurity-Tools-for-External-Red-Team-Assessments/Readme.md

 - git clone https://github.com/yourusername/cybersecurity-tools.git
 - cd cybersecurity-tools
 - Navigate to the script directory and install dependencies:

-pip install -r requirements.txt
+- pip install -r requirements.txt
-Scripts Details
+## Scripts Details
-Wayback Machine Sensitive Information Finder
+### Wayback Machine Sensitive Information Finder
-Purpose: To help cybersecurity experts conducting external assessments by identifying previously exposed sensitive information in the Wayback Machine.
+- Purpose: To help cybersecurity experts conducting external assessments by identifying previously exposed sensitive information in the Wayback Machine.

-Usage: This script fetches archived pages of a specified domain from the Wayback Machine and scans them for sensitive information such as email addresses, API keys, and other potentially exposed data.
+- Usage: This script fetches archived pages of a specified domain from the Wayback Machine and scans them for sensitive information such as email addresses, API keys, and other potentially exposed data.

-Languages/Technologies Used: Python, Requests, BeautifulSoup
+- Languages/Technologies Used: Python, Requests, BeautifulSoup

-Example Usage:
+- Example Usage:

-bash
-Copy code
-python wayback_sensitive_info_finder.py --domain example.com
+- <sup> python wayback_sensitive_info_finder.py --domain example.com</sup>

 Apache Tomcat Version Identifier
 Purpose: To assist in identifying the Apache Tomcat version during external assessments, aiding in the discovery of potential vulnerabilities.